-For troubleshooting VLAN assignments, refer to the "Monitor→VLANs→VLAN Membership and VLAN Port" pages.
-These pages show which modules have (temporarily) overridden the current Port VLAN configuration.
+For trouble-shooting VLAN assignments, use the "Monitor→VLANs→VLAN Membership and VLAN Port" Pages.
+These Pages show which modules have (temporarily) overridden the current Port VLAN configuration.

 RADIUS attributes used in identifying a VLAN ID:

 RFC2868 and RFC3580 form the basis for the attributes used in identifying a VLAN ID in an Access-Accept packet.
 The following criteria are used: